FarshidABZ/FarshidABZ/README.md

 ### Hi there 👋

-Hi, I'm Farshid Abazari, An Android Developer from Iran who lives in Istanbul,Turkey and working in [Mobiliv](http://www.mobiliva.com/en/english/).
+Hi, I'm Farshid Abazari, An Android Developer from Iran who lives in Istanbul,Turkey and working at [Mobiliva](http://www.mobiliva.com/en/english/).

 **Talking about Personal Stuffs:**